-An automated system ensures that all Internet usage from the school network is filtered to reduce the risk of access to unsuitable and illegal content according to the On-line Safety and Safeguarding and Child Protection policies.
+An automated system ensures that all Internet usage from the school network is filtered to reduce the risk of access to unsuitable and illegal content according to the ICT Acceptable Use and Safeguarding and Child Protection policies.

 In addition, the school uses an automated system to process data collected from computer usage (including internet sites visited and search terms used) to alert on possible safeguarding concerns.
-The alerts are then followed up according to the Safeguarding and Child Protection and other applicable school policies by the Designated Safeguarding Lead [DSL].
+The alerts are then followed up according to the ICT Acceptable Use and the Safeguarding and Child Protection policies by the Designated Safeguarding Lead [DSL].

-Finally, in accordance with UK Data Protection Law and UK GDPR, some of the school's processing activity is carried out on its behalf by third parties, such as IT systems, web developers or cloud storage providers.
-This is always subject to contractual assurances (Data Processing Agreements) that personal data will be kept securely and only in accordance with the school's specific directions.
+Finally, in accordance with Data Protection Law, some of the school's processing activity is carried out on its behalf by third parties, such as IT systems, web developers or cloud storage providers.
+This is always subject to contractual assurances that personal data will be kept securely and only in accordance with the school's specific directions.